TimeBandit/personal-site/src/posts/2022-02-19-dear-change-log-part-2-of-2.md

 tags:
   - post
 ---
+# Dear Change Log: Part 2 of 2

 In the previous post, I described what a changelog was, why they were important and how to make an albeit simple one.

 In this post, I'll talk about one way of generating a production-ready changelog.